CPC Definition - Subclass C22C

 Special rules of classification

-Due to lack of IPC entry, Steels/Ferrous alloys containing Cr with Ni with more than 1.5 wt% of Si are classified at C22C 38/34, i.e. using the class for Steels/Ferrous alloys containing Cr with more than 1.5 wt% of Si.
+Due to lack of an IPC entry, steels or ferrous alloys containing Cr with Ni with more than 1.5 wt% of Si are classified in C22C 38/34, i.e. using the class for steels or ferrous alloys containing Cr with more than 1.5 wt% of Si.

-When that the ferrous alloy/steel contains Cr, whereas Ni is being optionally added, then if specific examples exist with Cr without Ni as well as with Cr and Ni, the composition is classified in both in C22C 38/18-C22C 38/38 and C22C 38/40-C22C 38/58.
+When the ferrous alloy or steel contains Cr, whereas Ni is being optionally added, then if specific examples exist with Cr without Ni as well as with Cr and Ni, the composition is classified in both groups C22C 38/18 - C22C 38/38 and C22C 38/40 - C22C 38/58.

-When the alloy contains less than 50 wt% of each constituent, with Fe being a major constituent, then in addition to the corresponding C22C 38/00 class at least one C22C 30/00 class is also given depending on the rest of the main alloying elements.
+When the alloy contains less than 50 wt% of each constituent, with Fe being a major constituent, then, in addition to the corresponding group under C22C 38/00, at least one group under C22C 30/00 is also given depending on the rest of the main alloying elements.

 Alloys containing radioactive materials